amcat/amcat/README.md

 ### Collecting static files

 AmCAT uses [bower](http://bower.io/) to install javascript/CSS libraries.
-Install bower by using `npm`, and then run `bower install` from the amcat folder:
+First, install npm following the instructions at https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04.
+Then, install bower by using `npm`, and then run `bower install` from the amcat folder:

 ```sh
 sudo npm install -g bower